 First, we will start with the budget options.

-In the same budget price range, GE’s GDF 610 also offers some great features, however, is slightly noisier (51 dBA) and has a plastic tub to keep the cost down.
+Under $499 price range, GE’s GDT605PSMSS dishwashers also offers some great features, however, is slightly noisy (50 dB) and has a plastic tub to keep the cost down.
 To make up for these, it has one of the shortest normal wash cycles around at just 73 minutes, and you get extra wash cycles like Auto Sense and Sanitize.

-This model also has four color options to choose from, and the front control design has electronic buttons.
-Without a front handle, it has a clean look – great for any modern kitchen.
-Inside you’ll find a height-adjustable upper rack that can be removed completely and special bottle jets for perfect cleaning of your tall glasses and bottles.
+This model also has four color options to choose from, and the top control design hides electronic buttons.
+Without a front handle and a towel bar, it has a clean look – great for any modern kitchen.
+Inside you’ll find a upper rack that can be removed completely and special bottle jets for perfect cleaning of your tall glasses and bottles.
 If you don’t mind having a plastic tub and a slightly noisier machine, this is a great buy in the low-end bracket.

-If you have a bit more money to spend, the LG LDT7808BM in the mid-range price bracket certainly has a lot to offer.
-At just under $1000 depending on seasonal promotions, this Energy Star-rated model is super silent at just 42 decibels and has great features such as TrueSteam and SmartThinQ® Technology.
+For a small premium, the LG LDP6809SS certainly has a lot to offer.
+At just well under $799 depending on seasonal promotions, this Energy Star-rated model is super silent at just 44 decibels and has great features such as TrueSteam and SmartThinQ® Technology.
 Wi-Fi is even included which is not so common at this price.

 Stainless lovers will appreciate the choice between stainless steel, black stainless, and matt black stainless, and with no visible controls, this trendy machine is a great choice.

-This model also has hidden controls and allows customization of the two interior racks.
-It, unfortunately, doesn’t have Wi-Fi or a third rack, but the versatility of wash cycles and features surely allow these to be overlooked.
+This GE dishwasher also has hidden controls and allows customization of the towel bar handle color.
+Unfortunately, wifi comes via an optional part, but the versatility of wash cycles and features surely allow this to be overlooked.

 Whether you have a preference of one over the other, it is safe to say that both LG and GE make excellent dishwashers.
-While GE does have a wider range of models and more unique features, they do have a budget range that includes noisy and old-fashioned models that we would recommend staying away from if you are able to spend a bit more money.
-LG covers a lot in terms of design and functionality, with the LG Signature Series LUDP8997SN definitely one of the top dishwasher models that you will find on today’s market.
+While GE does have a wider range of models and more unique features, they do have ultra-conservative budget models that includes noisy and old-fashioned products that we would not recommendd.
+LG covers a lot in terms of design and functionality, however, their selection is limited to some 10 models.